All brands go through cycles — it’s only natural.

 You know what they say.
 If it ain’t broke, don’t fix it; if it is broke, rebrand it.
 Okay, whilst that might not be a common saying, it should be.

 Sometimes, a brand is so damaged that the best thing you can do is move on and make a fresh start.
-But I’m not necessarily talking about dramatic career-ending scandals here (although it’s also true in those situations).
+We’re not necessarily talking about dramatic career-ending scandals here (although it’s also true in those situations).
 These negative perceptions don’t have to be due to something the brand has done.
 And they don’t have to be about the whole brand — it could just be one product.

 For example, skincare brand Sunday Riley decided to rename its popular Isis face oil in 2015 for obvious reasons.
 The brand hadn’t done anything wrong (the product had been called that long before it became an issue), but the change showed it was listening to its audience and in touch with what was going on outside the brand’s bubble.